Villy-P/UIL-CS-Toolkit/bases.md

 `A: 10, B: 11, C: 12, D: 13, E: 14, F: 15`.

 So, if there we have `15` in base `10`, then that would be `F` in base `16`

+## Converting Between Bases

+Normally on the UIL test, the very first question will always be a base question.
+Usually they would have you do math, and the numbers are in different bases.
+One way to do this is to convert each number to base `10`, then do the math, then convert back into the bases of the answers, and see which one is right, but with certain bases, we can quickly convert between them.

+For example, base `2`.
+We can convert that easily to any base that is a power of `2`, such as `4`, `8`, or `16`.

+Lets try and convert `11101011₂` to base `16`.
+In order to that, you must first create `blocks`, and to get the block size, we can use `log₂(16)`, where the subscript is the base we are working with, and the number in parenthesis is the base we need to convert to.

+`log₂(16) = 4`, so we will be working with blocks of size `4`.

+Split the number into blocks of size `4`, starting from the left.
+With `11101011₂` we get two blocks: `1110` and `1011`.

+Convert each of those into base `10`, then combine them, and you have your number in base `16`:

+`1110` in base `10` is `14` or `E` (remember that `14` has two digits, so we have to convert it into a letter) `1011` in base `10` is `11` or `B`.

+So, `11101011₂` in base `16` is `EB`.